 6. Watch your step

 Take in the views too, of course, but be extra cautious to look where each of your footfalls will land.
 Do this especially if the terrain is uneven; it doesn’t take much to cause a tumble.

 Consider this another form of watching your step.
 Walking toes-first will cause strain on your toe box, and could damage toenails (making the rest of your descent especially painful).

 8. …or step sideways

 Instead of taking steps with your toe forward, place your feet sideways.
-This is expecially helpful when the slope is particularly steep, as it gives you additional stability.
+This is especially helpful when the slope is particularly steep, as it gives you additional stability.

 9. Pack poles

-Speaking of stability, if you’re concerned about getting some extra support and weight distribution on your descent, nothing will help quite as effectively as a pair of hiking poles.
-Try them out before your trek to make sure you’re comfortable using them
+Speaking of stability, if you’re concerned about getting some extra support and weight distribution on your descent, nothing is better than a pair of hiking poles.
+Try them out before your trek to make sure you’re comfortable using them.

 10. Go at your own pace

 This is perhaps the most important tip of all.
 Don’t rush to keep up with your trek-mates, or to try to beat someone’s time.
 Move at a pace that feels safe and comfortable to you.
 Happy trekking!